- Lauren Dungy

 The heart or behavior?
 "So what do I do when I see problems in my kids?
 Do I focus on the behavior or the heart issue?"
 The answer is both.
 When you see a behavior problem, ask, "What's the heart issue?"
 Then develop a strategy that addresses both the heart issue and the behavior.
 The solution needs to acknowledge the behavior problem and work toward different actions.
 At the same time, the deeper heart issues need to be challenged.
 By taking a two-pronged approach, you can bring about lasting change while teaching appropriate behavior.
 By working on both behavior and the heart, you'll achieve maximum change in your children and contribute to their success both internally and externally.

-Used with permission from Scott Turansky, D.Min. and Joanne Miller, R.N., B.S.N., Parenting is Heart Work (Effective Parenting, Inc.).blog comments powered by Disqus
+Used with permission from Scott Turansky, D.Min. and Joanne Miller, R.N., B.S.N., Parenting is Heart Work (Effective Parenting, Inc.).comments powered by Disqus